horchi/linux-p4d/README.md

 - Now P4 daemon is installed in folder `/usr/local/bin` and its config in /etc/p4d/
 - Check `/etc/p4d.conf` file for setting db connection papameters, ttyDeviceSvc device (change device if required), check which `/dev/ttyUSB?` devices is used for USB-Serial converter (`/dev/ttyUSB0`, `/dev/ttyUSB1`, `/dev/ttyACM0`)

-- The db connection parameters for the WEBIF are located in config.php

 ## Time to first start of p4d
 ```